Report of the Symposium on Faith-Inspired Organizations and Global Development Policy: U.S. and International Perspectives

 April 16, 2007

-The Report of the Symposium on Faith-Inspired Organizations and Global Development Policy is part of the Berkley Center's Religious Literacy Series and documents a symposium on a similar topic that took place at Georgetown University on April 16, 2007.
-The event, which featured both leading representatives of faith-based NGOs and policy analysts, focused its discussion on mobilizing public support, collaborating with national governments and international institutions, and implementing policy on the ground.
-The emphasis of the report is on US-based NGOs that interact with national governments and international organizations across a range of issue areas, including education, health care, gender, humanitarian relief, microfinance, and the environment.
-Throughout the report, panelists explore the specific tensions around ethical and practical considerations centered on the proper relationship with public authorities and the special nature of the connection between faith, poverty, and social justice.
+This report documents a symposium that featured both leading representatives of faith-based NGOs and policy analysts and focused its discussion on mobilizing public support, collaborating with national governments and international institutions, and implementing policy on the ground.
+The report follows the event's emphasis on US-based NGOs that interact with national governments and international organizations across a range of issue areas, including education, healthcare, gender, humanitarian relief, microfinance, and the environment.
+Throughout the report, panelist statements explore the specific tensions around ethical and practical considerations centered on the proper relationship with public authorities and the special nature of the connection between faith, poverty, and social justice.